 Top tip from OpenNotes:

 “Discuss what you write, and write what you discuss.”

-Starting November 2, 2020, federal program rules addressing “Interoperability, Information Blocking, and ONC Health IT Certification” require that healthcare providers offer patients access to virtually all the health information in their electronic medical records.
+Starting April 5, 2021, federal program rules addressing “Interoperability, Information Blocking, and ONC Health IT Certification” require that healthcare providers offer patients access to virtually all the health information in their electronic medical records.
 This is to be free of charge, and it includes the progress notes prepared by doctors, nurses, PAs, and a broad range of therapists.
-Learn more about the Rule
+Learn more about the Rule.

 Patients who read notes report that they:

 - have improved understanding of their health and medical conditions

 - recall their care plan more accurately